Foaly/Foaly.github.io/_posts/2017-08-27-building-a-dj-booth.md

 ### Day 3

 And that was it!
-All the guests left on sunday and the field was all empty again.
+All the guests left on Sunday and the field was all empty again.
-Fortunatelly we had the soundsystem for one more night.
+Fortunately we had the soundsystem for one more night.

 ![Sunday][sunday]